bitsacm/learning-articles/CP1.md

 If you are on windows, you might want to use an IDE.
 Code::Blocks is good for C and C++.
-I haven't used IDEs for other languages so I can't help you there.

 There are also some online compilers available.
 The most well known is [ideone](https://ideone.com/).